June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 # Sharing the Data

 This information needs to be disseminated more widely, Systemic Racism is swept under the rug too often in Canada.
-The updated dataset is publicly available on my [github page].(https://github.com/June-Spaceboots/Police_Involved_Deaths_Canada/tree/main/Inputs).
+The updated dataset is publicly available on my [github page](https://github.com/June-Spaceboots/Police_Involved_Deaths_Canada/tree/main/Inputs).
 I intend to continue to working update, document and share this dataste, but I am just one grad student with limited time & resources.

-If any one has any questions, concenrs, comments, or is interested in collaborating on this please contact reach out me at skeeter1@mail.ubc.ca
+If any one has any questions, concenrs, comments, or is interested in collaborating on this please contact reach out me at: skeeter1@mail.ubc.ca